-The GST on refrigerators in India is currently set at 28%, making it one of the highest taxed home appliances.
-Understanding the refrigerator HSN code and GST implications helps consumers make informed purchasing decisions.
+The GST on refrigerators in India is currently set at 28%, making it one of the most heavily taxed home appliances.
+If you’re planning to buy a new refrigerator, knowing the refrigerator HSN code and GST implications will help you make informed decisions.

 Did you realize?